christian-vorhemus/bot-starter-project/README.md

 <img src="Images/emulator.png" width="600" />

-Bot Framework Emulator may be a bit laggy, but after a while you should be able to type messages into the textfield and receive answers
+Bot Framework Emulator may be a bit laggy, but after a while you should be able to type messages into the textfield and receive answers.

 <img src="Images/screen.gif" width="600">